 Full-time Outside Auditor Kazuaki Tanaka has extensive business experience gained as a manager in a major general trading company, including new project development and overseas sales.Outside Auditor Yutaka Fujitana has an extensive experience on business management gained through his service in a financial institute and auditing firm.
-Outside Auditor Cees Vellekoop has an extensive experience on legal affairs gained through his service as attorney-in-law in Britain and the Netherland (both certificates have been relinquished).
+Outside Auditor Cees Vellekoop has an extensive experience on legal affairs gained through his service as attorney-inlaw in Britain and the Netherland (both certificates have been relinquished).
 Outside Auditor Kenichiro Okamura has an extensive experience on financials and accounting gained through his service as an Certified Public Accountant in both Japan and in the U.S.

-There were 15 meeting of Audit and Supervisory Board held in the relevant fiscal year.
+There were 12 meeting of Audit and Supervisory Board held in the relevant fiscal year.
 Attendance of each members are as follows.

 Name Number of Number of

-meetings held meetings atte
+meetings held meetings attended

-Kazuaki Tanaka 15 times 15 times
+Kazuaki Tanaka 12 times 12 times

-Yutaka Fujitani 15 times 15 times
+Yutaka Fujitani 12 times 12 times

-Cees Vellekoop 15 times 15 times
+Cees Vellekoop 12 times 11 times

-Kenichiro Okamura 15 times 15 times
+Kenichiro Okamura 12 times 12 times

-The precise matters considered by the Meeting of Audit and Supervisory Board were the appropriateness of decision-making by the Board of Directors, audit policies and plans, the status of internal control systems, and the appropriateness of the methods and results of audits conducted by the accounting auditors.
+The precise matters considered by the Meeting of Audit and Supervisory Board were the appropriateness of decisionmaking by the Board of Directors, audit policies and plans, the status of internal control systems, and the appropriateness of the methods and results of audits conducted by the accounting auditors.